-- organising the market as an entry/exit network with a virtual point, the virtual point being the single place of trading induced change of ownership within that market (This pools trading activities and thus adds to liquidity and the relevance of the price signals generated.); and - making sure that the market caters to final customers with a combined annual consumption normally not below 20 bcm (this should ensure that the market is sufficiently attractive for a large number of wholesalers); and - making sure that the market is linked to at least three entry points originating from substantial and different EU or non-EU gas sources or other functioning markets (or any combination of those).
+- organising the market as an entry/exit network with a virtual point, the virtual point being the single place of trading (this pools trading activities and thus adds to liquidity and the relevance of the price signals generated); and - making sure that the market caters to final customers with a combined annual consumption normally not below 20 bcm (this should ensure that the market is sufficiently attractive for a large number of wholesalers); and - making sure that the market is linked to at least three entry points originating from substantial and different EU or non-EU gas sources or other functioning markets (or any combination of those).
 This ensures that the required diversity of gas sources is available so that gas to gas competition is spurred.